mattlima/mooog/README.md

 ### PeriodicWave constructors

-The native versions of the native (Sine, Sawtooth, Triangle, Square) waveforms have much greater perceived loudness than custom PeriodicWaves so if your signal path includes both it may be easier to mix them if you use generated versions of the native waveforms:
+The native versions of the native (Sine, Sawtooth, Triangle, Square) waveforms are louder than equivalent waveforms created with `createPeriodicWave` so if your signal path includes both it may be easier to mix them if you use generated versions of the native waveforms:

 ####Mooog.sawtoothPeriodicWave(n)